NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Unique follow ups for combo or raw (A and B)
 - 6A(B) changed to be 2BA(B)
 - 6AB(B) removed
-- 4B
-    - Has less blockstun, making it punishable on block when not spaced
-    - Doesn't push on block
+- 4B doesn't push on block
 - 4A
     - DEF window starts frame 10 and ends frame 27 (animation ends frame 42)
     - Can activate on projectiles